my-private-apps/hascal/README.md

 - adding multi-syntax
 - adding a library for electrical engineering
 - adding a library for create a simple web server
-- adding a simple web framework for similar to Django
 - adding a graphical user interface library
 - adding a tool for create android applications with hascal(Hascal Android Bootstrapper)
 - adding macOS support